Steamed Brussels Sprouts take only 5 minutes to make. They are a quick and easy side dish AND super tasty too!

 - 1 tsp salt

 - Clean the Brussels sprouts by rinsing them in cold water.
 This will help remove any dust or debris.
-Remove any brown leaves.
-With a sharp knife remove the brown tip and slice in half.
+Remove any brown leaves or loose green leaves.
+With a sharp knife remove the stem ends and slice large whole brussels sprouts in half.

-- Toss with butter and sprinkle with salt and pepper.
+- Toss brussels sprouts with a little butter and sprinkle with salt and pepper.